SAP's German users demand more help with digital shift

 The DSAG said the company needed to offer better integration; unified data standards; broader and more stable functionality; and more scalable solutions.

-Installations of the S/4HANA database were going slowly, it added, while SAP’s C/4HANA marketing suite was less popular than rival brands and needed to be better integrated.
+Installations of the S/4HANA database were going slowly, it added, while SAP’s C/4HANA marketing suite was clunky and less popular than rival brands.

-“We need a business model for scalable performance and costs,” said Lenck.
+“We need a business model for scalable performance and costs,” said DSAG’s Lenck.
 “That’s what distinguishes cloud solutions.
 That’s what the market offers.
 And that’s what we expect from SAP.”